hhmzb/ApproxMVBB/README.md

 Supported Platforms
 --------------------------
 The code has been tested on Linux and OS X with compilers ``clang`` and ``gcc``.
-It should work for Windows as well, but has not been tested.
+It can work on Windows as well, but I just run and test the testcase ApproxMVBBExample on vs2013, the other testcase cannot compile on vs2013.

 ---------------------------
 Example Usage: Approximation MVBB